 To keep zucchini around longer, consider baking into a sweet or savory zucchini bread or muffins and freeze them.
 These will reheat well and allow you to enjoy your zucchini for weeks or months to come!

 Keep your canned tomatoes on the shelf and indulge in fresh summer tomatoes.
-When at the market, consider a variety tomatoes – some cherry or grape tomatoes and heirloom or beefsteak tomatoes.
-They all have different flavors and can be used in many ways.
+When at the market, consider trying a variety of tomatoes.
+Cherry, grape, heirloom, or beefsteak tomatoes – they all have different flavors and can be used in many ways.

 To keep tomatoes fresh and flavorful longer, skip the refrigerator.
 Store grape tomatoes in a cool, dry space and use them up within a week.
 Store large tomatoes with the stem side down on a counter or other surface to keep them fresh a bit longer.
 Fresh tomatoes are delicious simply drizzled with extra virgin olive oil, herbs, and spices tossed into a salad or served on a sandwich.
 For an incredible, easy tomato sauce, roast fresh grape tomatoes with garlic and olive oil until they burst and toss with your favorite pasta.